It happens without warning.

 As the great Winnie The Pooh once said, “I have a rumbly in my tumbly.”
 For Pooh, this meant his stomach was growling because he wanted some honey to eat.
 But outside of cartoon life, what does this noise really mean?

 Borborygmi can be produced by both the stomach and the intestines.
 The GI tract is lined with smooth muscle that contracts to help mix and push food and fluids through the entire tract.
 This is called peristalsis.
-It’s this movement of food, fluids, and gas that creates noise.
+So it’s this movement of food, fluids, and gas that creates noise.

 Typically these noises are normal and shouldn’t be concerning.
 However, if other symptoms accompany the borborygmi, it might be time to take your dog to the veterinarian.